 You may not have been wearing a seatbelt because you were exempt, which means that you did the right thing and are able to claim for any personal injuries.
 However, if you are not exempt and was not wearing your seatbelt, a judge may allow contributory negligence.
 This means that you will receive less compensation and can be up to 25% of the awarded amount.

 There are criteria to how much may be deducted if you have failed to wear a seatbelt.
 Get in touch to discuss your circumstances and we will advise you of what applies in your case.More About Soft Tissue Injury To The Neck

-Where an accident has happened due to a taxi or private hire vehicle not being adequately maintained, then the taxi firm is liable.
+Where an accident has happened due to a taxi or private hire vehicle not being adequately maintained, then the taxi firm is liable, not necessarily the taxi driver.
 It is an offence to drive an unsafe vehicle as depicted in the Health and Safety at Work Act.
 It is important that drivers and passengers should be kept safe at all times; otherwise the company could be prosecuted.

 With safety in mind, private hire companies are expected to take precautions to prevent accidents.
 Safety checks should be carried out to vehicles to inspect for damage and operation.
 Legislations require that these checks must be done on a regular basis.
 The basic areas that are examined to avoid potential injuries are as follows: